frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: The approach taken by the Go framework._

 At the end of the day there is no single answer for optimal CSS file management.
-Complexity is an important aspect, automation is an important approach, simplicity is an important criterion.
+The solution benefits from being simple but the approach depends on project complexity as well as our options to automate.

 ## Output Control